vicsz/spring-cloud-lab/readme.md

 Implement a /spin endpoint that returns 3 random slot machine symbols. i.e. Cherry, Bar, Orange, Plum, etc

-For example some random String responses are:
+For example:
 - **Cherry Cherry Cherry**
 - **Bar Orange Plum**
 - **Orange Orange Cherry**

-This can be done by creating a SlotMachineController class file with:
+This can be done by creating a *SlotMachineController* class file with:

 ```java